-There is a \$50.00 registration fee at the time of enrollment and a \$20.00 transition fee when a child moves to an older classroom.
-Each transition requires updated personal information form, health, and immunization information for the child.
-The office manager will adjust all related billing charges to the childcare account.
+There is a \$50.00 registration fee at the time of enrollment..
+When a child transitions to an older classroom, we require updated personal information form, health, and immunization information for the child.

 Please contact the office manager via email at childrenscenter@winona.edu or by phone at 507-457-2300 to report changes in a cell phone, email, or home address, place of employment, custody arrangements, allergy, or medical conditions.